How To Turn Off iMessage On Your Mac

 Temporarily Disable iMessage Notifications on Mac

-If you want to temporarily silence all notifications on your Mac, including iMessage, you can use the Do Not Disturb feature in the Notifications preferences.
+If you want to know how to disable iMessage and all notifications on your Mac, you can use the Do Not Disturb feature in the Notifications Preferences.
 Here’s how:

 1. On the right hand side of the menu bar Click the Control Center Icon